 touch docker-compose.yml

-3. To build and run the server follow the below commands
+3. Build and run the server with these commands:

 docker-compose rm -fs